corda/corda/docs/source/cordapp-upgradeability.rst

 - CorDapp contract attachment classloader isolation has some important side-effects and edge cases to consider:

-  1. Contract attachments should include all 3rd party library dependencies in the same packaged JAR - we call this a "Fat JAR", meaning that all dependencies are resolvable by the classloader by only loading a single Jar.
+  1. Contract attachments should include all 3rd party library dependencies in the same packaged JAR - we call this a "Fat JAR", meaning that all dependencies are resolvable by the classloader by only loading a single JAR.
-  2. Contract attachments that depend on other Contract attachments are currently supported in so far as the Attachments Classloader will attempt to resolve any external dependencies from the node's application classloader.
+  2. Contract attachments that depend on other Contract attachments from a different packaged JAR are currently supported in so far as the Attachments Classloader will attempt to resolve any external dependencies from the node's application classloader.
 It is thus paramount that dependent Contract
      Attachments are loaded upon node startup from the respective /cordapps directory.